 This post may contain affiliate links.
 This blog generates income via ads.

 This easy pear compote recipe is a simple, fall-flavored fruit sauce that comes together in no time!
-20 minutes and four ingredients are all you need for this simple dessert recipe.
+Fresh pears, sweet brown sugar, and warm cinnamon simmer for 20 minutes in this simple dessert recipe.
 Serve it on buttermilk pancakes, waffles, or a slice of powdered sugar pound cake.

 Ingredients for this recipe